zioproto/kubernetes/README.md

 Try our [interactive tutorial].

-Take a free course on [Scalable Microservices with Kubernetes].
+Take a free course on [Introduction to Kubernetes] and [Scalable Microservices with Kubernetes].

 ## To start developing Kubernetes